Color, 1972, 88 mins.

 Directed by Robert Fuest

-While Vincent Price was no stranger to mixing horror and camp dating back to the days of William Castle, he found the perfect vehicle to fuse the two together within one character: the unforgettable Dr. Anton Phibes, a renowned organist turned avenging antihero.
-The Abominable Dr. Phibes,, a slick art deco haunted house propelled by an outlandish presence and its magnetic star, became an unexpected hit for American International, who quickly rushed out a similar sequel from the same director, The Avengers helmer Robert Fuest.
+found the perfect vehicle to fuse the two together within one character: the unforgettable Dr. Anton Phibes, a renowned organist and all-around genius turned avenging antihero.
+The Abominable Dr. Phibes,, a slick art deco haunted house propelled by an outlandish presence and its magnetic star, became an unexpected hit for AIP, who quickly rushed out a similar sequel from the same director, The Avengers veteran Robert Fuest.